mcpengelly/instagram-saved-to-google-photos-album/README.md

 ### Motivation: wanted a fast way of downloading saved instagram pictures and uploading them to a google photos album so I could use them with my chromecast

-### How to use
+### Setup

-- add your insta username and password to your .bash_profile
+- add your insta username and password to your shell profile. under the names: IG_USERNAME, IG_PASSWORD (dont worry this info is only used to fetch your profiles bookmarked images and not saved.)
 - create an app here: https://console.cloud.google.com/apis/credentials get oauth credentials, download the credentials file and paste it into oauth2.keys.json
 - enable google photos API
-- install dependencies `npm install`
+- install project dependencies `npm install`

+### Usage

+Disclaimer, this script will make requests to Instagram servers on your behalf, it's advised that you _do not_ use your personal account in case Instagram tags you as a bot for repeated requests.

-- run `npm start`
+- start the script with `npm start`
-- select/login to your google account when prompted
+- optionally you can choose to download videos and carousels using these args: `npm start <shouldDownloadCarouselImages> <shouldDownloadVideos>` ex: `npm start true true`
+- you'll be prompted for your google login to do the upload in a browser, complete that.
-- check your google photos account
+- check your google photos account for a new album, or check <project>/images/ for images saved to disk

 ### Todo: